Integrating Active Directory with SharePoint Foundation

 SharePoint Foundation Plan

-Active Directory integration with SharePoint Foundation works with our semi-dedicated SharePoint Foundation offering, also known as the Flex offering.
+Active Directory integration works with our SharePoint Foundation offering.
 The plans start at $249 per month with unlimited users.
-In addition to flex server, you will also need a VPN device set up on a shared VPN.
-This comes at an additional price of $25 per month and a one-time setup fee of $150.
+You will also need a VPN device set up on a dedicated VPN.
+This comes at an additional price of $75 per month and a one-time setup fee of $250.

 What you get in it:

 You get a dedicated front-end server and a shared database server.
 You will also need a VPN connection established between either sides.
 It gives you access to the front-end as an administrator allowing you to install applications of your choice.
 The SharePoint site can be up to 20 GB.
 What else?
 You can also get to use the SharePoint URL and a domain of your choice.